electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q4-e-tron/_index.md

 ### Audi Q4 e-tron drivetrain: Battery and motors

-Audi Q4 e-tron is based on the MEB platform that is shared with other models like Skoda Enyaq and Volkswagen ID4 and ID3.
+Audi Q4 e-tron is based on the MEB platform that is shared with other models like Skoda Enyaq, Volkswagen ID4, and ID3.

 It is delivered with 2 battery sizes